Sensory course level 1 - introduction

 Course language: German

-Previous knowledge: Nothing special
+Previous knowledge: No special

-The course fee applies per participant.
+The course fee is per participant.

-Sensory Level 1 - Course description
+Sensory Level 1 - Course Description

-Sensory Level 1 - Course leader
+Sensory Level 1 - Course Leaders